crankyspock/rpi-pid-chamber/README.md

 ## Why do this?

 Safety issues had me relocate my printer to the shed.
 This unheated tin shed gets wild temperature swings so I had to come up with a solution to manage temperatures.
 A large enclosure for the entire printer is feasible, but has the drawback of having to open the enclosure to initiate the print from the touchscreen.
 I decided to replace the printer's cover with a XPS foam chamber that has a thermoelectric cooler/heater (TEC) attached, controlled by a Raspberry Pi running a Python script implementing PID controls.
 This allows me to control the printer without disturbing the chamber, so temperature control is maintained at all times.
 I seem to be able to maintain temperatures within +-0.2 C repeatably.
-Power-wise, when at the target temperature, the system is drawing around 30-35W from the wall, so it is not power-hungry.
+Power-wise, when at the target temperature, the system is drawing around 20-25W from the wall, so it is not power-hungry.
 The system is surprisingly quick and simple to put together - well within the capabilities of most people.
-Some stats: the maximum temperature difference between the top of the chamber and the base is 2C...
+Some stats: the temperature difference between the top of the chamber and the base is s consistent 2C...
 I can live with that.
 Another fan to circulate the air in the chamber would be better, but I am leaving that for v2.0.
 This is the original prototype that is being shown here.
 ![Chamber on the printer](https://user-images.githubusercontent.com/56422704/194804828-f257f0a8-3363-42ed-ab42-9d41bbcc9b37.jpeg)

 This is the temperature of the chamber while the ambient temperature changes throughout the day and night.
 The times where the temperature 'jumps' is where the chamber is removed from the printer to take out the print/mix the resin etc. After opening the chamber, I leave it for around 30 minutes to stabilize.
-I do not switch the chamber off, but leave it running constantly, since the power draw is around 20W.
+I do not switch the chamber off, but leave it running constantly, since the power draw is only around 20W.
 It also keeps the build plate, the resin and the rails at the target temperature, so I just need to stir the resin, wait for 30 mins and then print.
 ![Chamber & Ambient Temperature Chart](https://user-images.githubusercontent.com/56422704/195845057-20a1a27b-67cf-46af-a1c4-024115713f1a.png)

 ## Shopping List